Senior Lecturer in Psychology

 - PSY378 Psychology of Addiction

-I am Personal Tutor for Stage 1 and Stage 3 and supervise final year undergraduate research projects and Masters research projects.
-I also teach Masters level statistics.
+I am Personal Tutor for Stage 2 and Stage 3 and supervise final year undergraduate research projects and Masters research projects.
+I also teach on our MSc Conversion course.

 Research interests for potential research students

-Addiction, attentional bias (in a range of psychopathologies), asexuality, post-concussion syndrome, neural stimulation techniques.
+Addiction, attentional bias (in a range of psychopathologies), cognitive bias in motivational behaviour, asexuality, neural stimulation techniques.

 Knight, Helen, Mowat, Sarah and Hesse, Constanze (2020) Fearing the wurst: Robust approach bias towards non-vegetarian food images in a sample of young female vegetarian eaters.
 Appetite (104617).
 ISSN 0195-6663